ludbek/validatex/readme.md

 ```

 #### Literal
-The **literal** decoder parses an unknown value, validates if its value of type Premitive and returns an error or a Premitive value depending on the outcome of the validation.
+The **literal** decoder parses an any value, validates if its value of type Premitive and returns an error or a Premitive value depending on the outcome of the validation.

 The type Premitive looks like :
 ```typescript